ggerganov/llama.cpp/README.md

 The `grammars/` folder contains a handful of sample grammars.
 To write your own, check out the [GBNF Guide](./grammars/README.md).

+For authoring more complex JSON grammars, you can also check out https://grammar.intrinsiclabs.ai/, a browser app that lets you write TypeScript interfaces which it compiles to GBNF grammars that you can save for local use.
+Note that the app is built and maintained by members of the community, please file any issues or FRs on [its repo](http://github.com/intrinsiclabsai/gbnfgen) and not this one.

 ### Instruction mode with Alpaca

 1. First, download the `ggml` Alpaca model into the `./models` folder